KnorrFG/blog/posts/2023-06-24-raku-is-awesome.md

 run <<rg 'ls -lah' -g "*.$file_type">>;
 ```

-You might have notices that the first example uses `<...>` while the second one
+You might have noticed that the first example uses `<...>` while the second one
 uses `<< ... >>`.
 The difference is the same as between `'...'` and `"..."`
 strings in Bash (and Raku): The second one allows for interpolation.
 And it
 supports skipping spaces when splitting the list, if the spaces are between